Home / Sinking Funds: How to Save for Big Expenses Step-by-Step

 Step 1: Identify Savings Goals

-Determine the specific expenses you need to save for and establish separate sinking funds for each priority.
+Determine the type of expense you need to save for and establish separate sinking funds for each priority.
 This may include planned purchases, recurring bills, or special events.

 Step 2: Calculate the Total Savings Target